Modern Slavery and Human Trafficking Policy Statement 2020

-Pall-Ex is committed to a work environment that is free from human trafficking, forced labour and unlawful child labour (collectively “human trafficking and slavery”).
+Pall-Ex Group LTD* (Pall-Ex) are committed to a work environment that is free from human trafficking, forced labour and unlawful child labour (collectively “human trafficking and slavery”).
 It also strongly believes that it has a responsibility for promoting ethical and lawful employment practices.

 Accordingly, Pall-Ex will not knowingly use unlawful child labour or forced labour in any of the utilities and/or other commodities, products and/or services it provides, nor will it accept commodities, products and/or services from suppliers employing or utilising child labour or forced labour.